 Follow the banks of the Indre River on your ride out of Loches, passing many small charming villages on the banks as you go.
 Remnants of the past mark your ride, from a Roman bridge to Medieval ruins.
 Your destination for the day is Montbazon, where a former Count of Anjou nicknamed the “Black Falcon” had his fortress — the “living history” museum is open to visitors.

 Depart Montbazon and meander along the Indre River.
 The valley is home to numerous beautiful places, including the home of author Honoré de Balzac in Saché.
 At last, you’ll arrive at the stunning chateau of Azay-le-Rideau.
 It’s one of the earliest from the French Renaissance period and was built directly on the Indre River, giving it the appearance of floating on the water.

 Experience an enchanting ride through the forest on your way to the Château de Villandry.
 Many people consider the highly acclaimed Jardins à la française (French gardens) of this estate to be the most impressive of Renaissance-style gardens in France!
 Join up with the banks of the Loire River once more as you wheel back to Tours.

 After breakfast, depart Tours at the time of your choice.

-1 night in a 3-star property and 6 nights in 2-star properties
+2 nights in a 3-star properties, 1 night in a hotel of “character” and 4 nights in 2-star properties

-1 night in a 3-star property; 3 nights in 2-star properties and 3 nights in guesthouses of “character”
+1 night in a 3-star property; 2 nights in 2-star properties and 4 nights in guesthouses and hotels of “character”

-4 nights in 4-star properties, 1 night in a 3-star property, and 2 nights in guesthouses of “character”
+5 nights in 4-star properties; 1 night in a 3-star property and 1 night in a guesthouse of “character”